Logic Designer - Auto

 Input Spec - The timing format is controlled by WAVEFORM_0|1|2|3 Options in the Input Specification.
 If there is no WAVEFORM_n Option in the Input Spec, the default Timing Format is Graphic.

-Expand Hex - Name groups with hexadecimal bit-patterns are expanded to seperate name/bit-pattern lines.
+Expand Hex - Name groups with hexadecimal bit-patterns are expanded to separate name/bit-pattern lines.